 The authors declare that they have no commercial interests relevant to the BRIDGE policy brief.
 Several authors hold affiliations with one or more of the organizations that are cited as examples in the BRIDGE policy brief; however, authors who do not hold these affiliations were also involved in their selection as examples.
 The funder played no role in the identification, selection, assessment, synthesis, or presentation of the research evidence profiled in the policy brief.

-How can knowledge brokering be better supported across European health systems?
+How can knowledge brokering be advanced in a country's health system?

 Contents